The Raven Cycle

 The Raven Cycle is a series of four contemporary fantasy novels written by American author Maggie Stiefvater.
-The first novel, The Raven Boys, was published by Scholastic in 2012, and the final book, The Raven King, was published on 26 April 2016.
+The first novel, The Raven Boys, was published by Scholastic in 2012, and the final book, The Raven King, was published on April 26, 2016.

 Plot

 The Raven Boys

-The Raven Cycle follows the story of teenagers Blue Sargent, Richard Gansey III, Adam Parrish, Ronan Lynch, and Noah, taking place in the fictional town of Henrietta, Virginia.
-Blue lives with her mother, Maura, and assorted other female relatives, all of whom are psychic except her, and they have predicted that if she kisses her true love, he will die.
-Her only power is that she makes the psychic's powers stronger.
-Blue joins her half-aunt, Neeve, who has arrived in Henrietta under mysterious circumstances, in an annual tradition of watching the spirits of those in Henrietta destined to die in the next year appear along an invisible line called the Corpse Road.
-Blue, having never been able to see the spirits before, sees a teenage boy who introduces himself only as “Gansey.”
-Neeve tells Blue she could see him either because he is her true love, or she will kill him.
+The Raven Cycle follows the story of teenagers Blue Sargent, Richard Campbell Gansey III, Adam Parrish, Ronan Lynch, and Noah, taking place in the fictional town of Henrietta, Virginia.
+Blue lives with her mother, Maura, and an assortment of other female relatives, all of whom are psychics except for Blue, whose only supernatural quality is the ability to amplify the powers of others.
+All her life, Blue's clairvoyant relatives have predicted that if she kisses her true love, he will die.
+At the beginning of the novel, Blue joins her half-aunt Neeve, who has arrived in Henrietta under mysterious circumstances, in an annual psychic tradition.
+Together, they watch the spirits of those in Henrietta who are destined to die within the next year appear along an invisible line called the Corpse Road.
+Blue, having never been able to see the spirits before, sees a teenage boy who introduces himself only as "Gansey."
+Neeve tells Blue that she could only see his spirit because he is her true love, or because she will kill him.